 But thanks to this book, you will have some super helpful insider tips on how to enjoy delicious vegan meals away from home.
 This book is a must-have for traveling vegans as it shares tips and tricks for making your plant-based trip more memorable.

 This book has some great tips on finding the best places to eat and how to approach and talk to waiters in foreign lands about your vegan requirements.
 You will also learn how to make emergency vegan meals in your hotel room, making your meat-free travels stress free and fun.

 This is the second book on Veganism by Lani Muelrath, which teaches you how to be a more mindful vegan.

 In this book, Lani shows you how to find good health, peace, balance, and happiness in only 30 days, all through living a vegan lifestyle.

 To get you there, Lani takes you through the challenges around finding the best vegan meals and food in general, but also informing you about practicing mindfulness and learning how to adopt this thinking into your everyday life.

 The book will also teach you meditation techniques and, most importantly, tips for navigating uncomfortable conversations around and about veganism and animal cruelty.

 There are many other wonderful books out there to help and educate you on your vegan journey.
-We wanted to share the ones with you that we have personally bought and tried that have helped us with our transitioning to a vegan diet.
+The ones we have shared have helped us personally in our transition to veganism!